markusos/markusos.github.io/_posts/2025-06-30-mcp-server-for-data-access.markdown

 LIMIT 10
 ```

-What's particularly impressive is how the LLM enriches the raw query results with contextual information not stored in the database.
-In this case, translating ZIP codes into recognizable neighborhood names that make the data more meaningful to users.
+What's particularly impressive is how the LLM can enrich raw query results with contextual information not stored in the database.
+For example, it translates ZIP codes into recognizable neighborhood names, making the data more meaningful to users.

 | ZIP Code | Neighborhood Name | Service Request Count |
 |---|---|---|